Luanda Angola Travel Guide

 A courteous and patient approach greatly improves your interactions with locals.

 Always ask for permission before photographing individuals.
-This is a critical sign of respect and helps maintain privacy.
+This is a critical sign of respect and assists maintain privacy.
 Be discreet when taking photos in common areas.

-Avoid photographing government buildings, military installations, police officers, or anything that could be perceived as sensitive.
+Avoid photographing government buildings, military installations, police officers, or anything that may be perceived as sensitive.
 Such actions avoid misunderstandings.

 Always ask for permission before taking photos of people.
 It shows respect and builds positive interactions.
 Consider conservation efforts at The Rainforest Site (GreaterGood).